Your life can be different.

 You can find joy, peace, and enhance your sense of self-worth.

 You can feel calm, curious, and nonreactive to the circumstances of your life.

-The idea of feeling better might seem achingly far away or foreign, but feeling better is absolutely within our reach.
-We are all born with an innate capacity for feeling peaceful, joyfuyl and powerful.
-But along the way we have life experiences that cause us to cover up, shrink, and forget these aspect of our true natures.
+The idea of feeling better might seem achingly far away or foreign, but feeling better is absolutely within your reach.
+You were born with an innate capacity for feeling peaceful, joyful, and connection to others and yourself.
+But along the way we have life experiences that cause us to forget these aspect of our true nature.

-I see my role as therapist to be one where I serve you as you remove those barriers, be with your difficult parts, explore terrifying emotions, and process challenging experiences.
-Therapy is an opportunity to improve your relationship with yourself.
+I see my role as therapist and a coach to be one where I serve you as you remove your barriers, be with your difficult parts, explore difficult emotions, and process challenging experiences.
+Therapy and coaching are an opportunities to improve your relationship with yourself and ignite the remembering of your true nature as love.
 I am your guide, your witness, and hold the space so you feel safe and capable of discovery and change.

 I have studied and experienced various methods of healing.
 Through my studies and experience, I teach others how to live calmly and how to create a life that feels more manageable and less overwhelming.
 It is a gift to watch my clients evolve and be the creators of their lives.
 I support my clients using a combination of the healing modalities that I found were instrumental to my own transformation: supportive talk therapy.
 Brainspotting, Yoga and Ayurveda, Homeopathy, Nutrition, Exercise, and Meditation.